Waste King L3200 3/4 HP Garbage Disposal In-depth Review

 Overall Verdict

 The Waste King L3200 3/4 HP is a decent garbage disposal for daily cooking needs.
-It can easily handle most common food scraps, including avocado pits and cooked chicken bones, and its motor’s high rotation speeds allow for near-jamless performance.
-For what it costs and offers, the disposal can be a bargain.
+It can easily handle most common food scraps, including avocado pits and cooked chicken bones, and the motor’s high rotation speed allows for jamless operation.
+That said, the model, or at least the unit that we’ve got, could definitely use more polishing, as the overall build quality isn’t the best and details here and there show a lack of attention.

 Things We Like